-If you are attending a game or show at the stadium, staying in the City Centre would definitely be the most convenient option.
+If you are attending a game or show at the stadium, the City Centre is the most convenient option.
 However, the area gets very busy around event days, so if you don’t like crowds you may want to check ahead for any big matches or shows around the time of your visit.

 Accommodation here caters to all budgets and preferences, with a good mix of affordable and luxury options.
 There is a good variety of hotels, apartments, and guesthouses here, so you will definitely be able to find a place to stay that suits you.

 The region offers an escape from the more urban, inner-city districts.
-Meanwhile the fashionable cafes and bistros in the wealthy neighbourhood of Pontcanna have been known to be frequented by celebrities.
+Meanwhile, the fashionable cafes and bistros in the wealthy neighborhood of Pontcanna have been known to be frequented by celebrities.

 The gardens that run along the banks of the river for the length of the district are popular with local sportspeople.
 Composed of a variety of open fields, as well as bowling and cricket facilities, the gardens are an ideal place for visitors of all ages to work off some energy.

 Further north the gardens open into sprawling fields that make for a lovely walking route along the river.
 Bridges connect over to the Blackweir fields and woodland trails on the eastern banks.

 The southern end of the district offers a range of affordable accommodation within a few minutes’ walk of the often pricier and busier Cardiff City Centre.
 Accommodation along the river offers views directly across the water to the Principality Stadium.

-Best Places to Stay in Cardiff Riverside:
+Best Places to Stay in Cardiff Riverside for the first time:

-Inn Cardiff – Part trendy boutique hotel, part comfortable cozy guesthouse, this is a superb option for stylish accommodation with a home-away-from-home vibe.
+budget ($): In Cardiff – Part trendy boutique hotel, part comfortable cozy guesthouse, this is a superb option for stylish accommodation with a home-away-from-home vibe.
 Close proximity to Principality Stadium, Cardiff University, and St David’s Shopping Center.

 One of the less affluent areas of Cardiff, Butetown has its own distinct vibe of authenticity that derives from being a bustling residential area not geared around the tourist industry.

 Accommodation is less plentiful than in the main hubs, but the options are typically more affordable.
-Those travelling to or from Cardiff by train will appreciate Butetown’s proximity to Cardiff Central train station.
+Those traveling to or from Cardiff by train will appreciate Butetown’s proximity to Cardiff Central train station.
 The tracks run along the north of the district, separating it from the Cardiff City Centre.

 Running up the west length of Butetown is Canal Park, a stretch of inner-city green space, providing residents and visitors a pleasant area to relax.
 The park has some nice walking routes that lead down into the larger Hamadryad Park in Cardiff Bay.